RoMcGill/coding-game/README.md

  ### 2. adding dififculty levels,
-my first toughts there are 3 possibel ways I will go about doing this option 1. is to have the timer set a difffrent times depending on which button the user clicks for example : hard = 10 seconds easy = 30 seconds. option 2. is to change the size of the text area, aswell as the time i think I could do this with media queries exampe: if hard button clicked textarea = 10vh by 80 vw, this along with a shortend timer would make for a very seamless chnage in the dificulty of the game. option 3 is to divide my string into 3 seperate strings easy medium and hard, with shorter lines of code in easy, long lines of code in hard and so on.The issue i will face here will be with my function that pulls the random line from the string.
+my first thoughts were that there are 3 possibel ways I could go about doing this option 1. is to have the timer set a difffrent times depending on which button the user clicks for example : hard = 10 seconds easy = 30 seconds. option 2. is to change the size of the text area, aswell as the time i think I could do this with media queries exampe: if hard button clicked textarea = 10vh by 80 vw, this along with a shortend timer would make for a very seamless chnage in the dificulty of the game.
+Option 3 is to divide my string into 3 seperate strings easy medium and hard, With shorter lines of code in easy, Long lines of code in hard and so on.
+The issue i will face here will be with my function that pulls the random line from the string.

 ### Fix
-I have solved this bug, by using none of the above methods, The method I used was to duplicate my JS and index.html file twice and link the index files to their own js files. inside thes js files i changed the string with the code blocks to only have short code blocks for the js file linked to easy, medium lenght blocks for medium and long lenght blocks for hard I then added hrefs to the top of each page with css styling to make which ever page you are on the background color of the href would be green. the method I used functions as buttons to click and selelct you dificulty before playing the game.
+I have solved this bug, by using none of the above methods, The method I used was to duplicate my JS and index.html file twice and link the index files to their own js files creating pairs for each dificulty. inside thes js files i changed the string with the code blocks to only have short code blocks for the js file linked to easy, medium lenght blocks for medium and long lenght blocks for hard I then added hrefs to the top of each page with css styling to make which ever page the user is on the background color of the href would be green to allow to know what difficulty level they picked.

 ### 3. cant get animation to reset when correct answer is typed into text area